Compliance|Health & Safety|Risk Assessment

 3. Lack of technology

 Part of a superior safety maturity level is the ability to control hazards effectively.
-One way to do this is through digital safety management systems.
+One way to do this is through a powerful, integrated learning solution.
+Another way is through digital safety management systems.
 Such systems can help digitise your organisation’s safety program so all data can be tracked and analysed in one place.
 This way team members can also see exactly where gaps in their safety program might be and can prioritise them accordingly.

-Havin the proper technology such as a digital safety solution, can help streamline processes and allow for standardisation of procedures across the organisation.
+Havin the proper technology can help streamline processes and allow for standardisation of procedures across the organisation.
 It can also provide real-time data and alerts to employees when a hazard is identified, with the necessary corrective actions.

 This way, employee accountability is created as employees can see who the task is assigned to and the corrective action completion status.
 With a 360-degree view into your safety program, you can develop a stronger safety strategy and drive performance to raise your organisation’s safety maturity level.